chapel-lang/chapel/doc/rst/developer/bestPractices/git.rst

 details).
 When you click "Merge pull request", you will need to enter a commit message.
 See `Final merge message`_ for a reminder on what that commit message should entail (generally, this will closely resemble the PR message).

+..Who has or needs commit access to the main repository?: ContributorInfo.rst#who-has-or-needs-commit-access-to-the-main-repository
+..Final merge message: ContributorInfo.rst#final-merge-message

 More information on using git
 +++++++++++++++++++++++++++++